la2050/archive/_projects/2016/la-plaza-historic-paseo-walkway-downtowns-first-historic-pedestrian-pathway.md

   - Publicity/awareness
   - 'Community outreach '
   - Network/relationship support
+project_description: >-
+  The Historic Paseo Walkway is the City’s first pedestrian pathway exploring and celebrating the rich, multicultural history of L.A.
+The pathway will include a mural, historical markers and monuments, street pavings, and other artistic interpretive elements leading visitors on a historic journey through Union Station, El Pueblo, LA Plaza and Fort Moore.
+The Walkway will serve as a new gathering place for Angelenos and visitors to explore, experience and appreciate the city’s historical roots.
 project_impact: >-
   ["Cultural events","Public/open streets gatherings","Public transit
   riders","Transit-accessible housing and employment (the share of housing units